HTML PROGRAMMING:HTML – Overview

 </body>

-</html>This is the basic structure of an HTML page. <!DOCTYPE html> tells the browser we are using HTML5.
-The <html> tag wraps the whole page, <head> contains information about the page (like the title), and <body> contains the content the user actually sees on the screen.
+</html>This is the basic structure of an HTML page. <!DOCTYPE html> tells the browser that this document uses HTML5.
+The <html> tag wraps the entire page, the <head> contains information about the page (like the title and metadata), and the <body> contains all the content visible to the user.